pderichs/sublime_rubocop/readme.md

 3. Done.

 (There is a queued Pull Request for Package Control, so these steps won't be necessary in future.)

+## Credits

+Thanks go out to [Will Bond](https://github.com/wbond) for his awesome sample and documentation about ST2 plugins, and thanks go out to the people implementing the [sublime-text-2-ruby-tests Plugin](https://github.com/maltize/sublime-text-2-ruby-tests) - your source gave me some important hints for my implementation.

 ## License